Sayyida Nafisa: Influence on Imam al-Shafi'i

-Imam al-Shafi'i was reportedly a student of another great Imam of Sunni Fiqh, Malik ibn Anas, who was a student of Imam Ja'far, like Imam Abu Hanifah.
+Imam al-Shafi'i was reportedly a student of another great Imam of Sunni Fiqh, Malik ibn Anas.
 It is said that al-Shafi'i, after coming to Cairo, called upon Nafisa to hear hadiths from her, and that it was not possible that he was without the influence of knowledge and personality of Nafisa, since he had been a frequent guest in her house, a listener of her lectures in her mosque, and as it is reported by the historians, asked for her invocation (Duʿāʾ) and sought for blessings (Barakāt) from her.

 When Al-Shafi'i felt sick and afterward felt the approaching death, he immediately wrote the will in which he mentioned that Nafisa was honorably expected to read the funeral prayer (Ṣalāt al-Janāzah).
 After the death of the Imam, his body was carried to her house and she prayed over it.
 It reportedly could not be "without her popularity, fame, honor, and respect among the people."